Sierra-Ashford/hospital_project/README.md

 Hospital Management System

 This is a Django-based hospital management system that handles patient records, doctor assignments, billing, and department management.
+It includes basic CRUD (Create, Read, Update, and Delete) operations for each entity.

+Features
+Patient Management: Add, update, delete, and view patient records.

+Doctor Management: Manage doctor details and their departments.

+Appointment Scheduling: Book, update, or cancel appointments.

+Billing System: Generate and manage bills for patients.

+Department Assignment: Assign doctors to different hospital departments.

+Admin Panel: Access and manage all records via Django’s admin interface.

 SetUp Instructions